FREE CONSULTATION

 Each image search engine indexes differently and excels at different use cases.
 Understanding these differences helps you choose the right tool for each task.

-How to choose: Use Google Images for general volume, TinEye for copyright enforcement, Yandex for facial matching, Bing for product-level object search, and Pinterest for style/aesthetic discovery.
-For SEO competitive research, run the same image through all five and compare what text surrounds the image in each engine’s top results.
+How to choose: reach for Google Images when you need volume, TinEye when you’re enforcing copyright, Yandex for facial matching, Bing for product-level object search, and Pinterest for style and aesthetic discovery.
+If you’re doing competitive SEO research, run the same image through all five and compare what text surrounds it in each engine’s top results, the differences tell you a lot.

 5. Google’s 5 Image Search Surfaces